Employers

 Employer handles scheduling students directly; no sign up in Handshake.

-On-campus recruiting is always available to you, but is most productive in fall (October and November) and early spring (February and March).
+On-campus recruiting is always available to you, but is most productive in fall (September – November) and early spring (February – March).

 Employer Software User Agreement